willduff/mixedreality-enthusiast-guide/docs/set-up-questions.md

 3. Uninstall and reinstall Windows Mixed Reality:
     1. Disconnect both headset cables from your PC.
     2. Select **Settings  > Mixed reality > Uninstall**.
     3. Select **Settings  > Devices  > Bluetooth & other devices** to unpair your motion controllers.
-Select each controller, and then select "Remove device".
+Select each controller, and "Remove device".
     4. Plug your headset back into your PC to reinstall Windows Mixed Reality.